-.
 Time has rendered this nomenclature outdated as the portion of this Himalayan range that is lying mainly in Bhutan is presently called Bhutan Himalaya, and the erstwhile mega-province of Assam has lost its Himalayan frontier to the state of Arunachal Pradesh.
 So, it is not known as Assam Himalaya any more.
-But the term is familiar and sanctified by long usage.
-The mountains beyond the Tsangpo-Dihang are not considered part of the Himalaya, which leaves Gyala Peri (7150 m) and Nyimo Chomo (6000 m) range out of our reckoning.
-These are the other two highest peaks of this particular Himalayan range.
-The Assam Himalayan range is still poorly surveyed and little visited by travelers.
+The Assam Himalayan range is still poorly surveyed and little visited by travellers.

 Location of Assam Himalaya

 Assam Himalayas are the eastern section of the Great Himalayas which is extending eastward across Sikkim and Bhutan, into northern Assam and Arunachal Pradesh and along with the border with the Tibet Autonomous Region (China).

 The major portion of Assam Himalaya is a low range by the Himalayan standards, between 5000 and 6000 metres high, and devoid of extensive mountaineering interest.
 There are two significant exceptions to this.
 Firstly, it is the Namcha Barwa section.
 The position and height of this 'mysterious giant' was determined by British expeditions operating in the Abor and Mishmi tribal areas recently as 1912 metres.